brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

    the South-Node-TIEs originated by the spine includes the north-bound adjacencies, although those are not used by North-bound SPF.

- * *Grandparent Count*: The equivalence group that the spine has been assigned to.
-The format is "G: A-B" where G is the index of the equivalence group, A-B is the range of grandparent count for the group.
-In this example all spines are in the same equivalency group, namely group 0 which contains all spines with between 4 and 4 (so, exactly 4) super-spine adjacencies.
+ * *Similarity Group*: The similarity group that the spine has been assigned to.
+The format is "G: A-B" where G is the index of the similarity group, A-B is the range of grandparent count for the group.
+In this example all spines are in the same similarity group, namely group 1 which contains all spines with between 4 and 4 (so, exactly 4) super-spine adjacencies.

  * *Flood Repeater*: Whether or not the node has elected that particular spine as a flood repeater.